International Student Mentor Program

 How does the mentor relationship impact the mentor and his/her family?

-Through these mentoring relationships, the international students are able to experience “real” life on Maryland’s historic Eastern Shore.
-Mentors and their families, in turn, are able to meet and form friendships with students from diverse cultural backgrounds and life experiences.
+Through these mentoring relationships, international students experience “real” life on Maryland’s historic Eastern Shore.
+Mentors and their families, in turn, meet and form friendships with students from diverse cultural backgrounds and life experiences.
 The friendships formed between mentors and students often extend beyond the students’ stay in Chestertown, and have connected families across the globe.
 Mentors report gaining a number of tangible and intangible rewards from hosting students.

 - Learn more about a particular region/country